ray-project/ray/python/ray/tune/README.rst

 Using ray.tune with RLlib
 -------------------------

-Another way to use ray.tune is through RLlib's `train.py` script.
-This script supports two modes.
-For example, to tune Pong:
+Another way to use ray.tune is through RLlib's `python/ray/rllib/train.py` script.
+This script allows you to select between different RL algorithms with the ``--alg`` option.
+For example, to train pong with PPO, run:

 - Inline args: ``./train.py --env=Pong-v0 --alg=PPO --num_trials=8 --stop '{"time_total_s": 3200}' --resources '{"cpu": 8, "gpu": 2}' --config '{"num_workers": 8, "sgd_num_iter": 10}'``